tessacannon48/cloud_removal_diffusion/README.md

 - Temporal proximity (±30 days)
 - Preference for closest match if multiple options exist

-Out of 29 initial matches, **13 pairs** were retained after manual visual inspection to ensure cloud validity and landscape consistency.
+Out of 29 initial matches, **13 pairs** were retained after manual visual inspection to ensure cloud mask validity and landscape consistency.

 ---